What If I Say Most Traders Use VOLUME In A Wrong Way?

 The above chart is a Bank Nifty Futures Daily chart which shows that the price has rallied upside with the reduction in volume.

-I hope these charts and explanations will raise the questions in your mind about traditional volume definition.
+I hope these charts and explanations will raise questions in your mind about traditional volume definition.

 I have not written this post to scare any of you, but to present my findings of 'volume' as it is, and it is straightforward: